awsdocs/amazon-redshift-developer-guide/doc_source/r_VACUUM_command.md

  vacuum sort only sales to 75 percent;
 ```

-Reclaim space in the SALES table such that at least 75 percent of the remaining rows are not marked for deletion following the vacuum\.
+Reclaim space in the SALES table such that at least 75 percent of the remaining rows aren't marked for deletion following the vacuum\.

 ```
 vacuum delete only sales to 75 percent;